List of Canadian provinces and territories by gross domestic product: Real GDP at basic prices, 2014–2018

-Components of GDP, 2014
+Components of GDP, 2023

 A table of Canadian provinces and territories by descending GDP (at current prices and expenditure-based); all figures are from Statistics Canada.

 Figures may not add up precisely due to omission of the statistical discrepancy column and the "Outside Canada" row.

+Census metropolitan areas (CMA) by GDP at basic prices, 2021

+This is a list of Canadian metropolitan areas by their gross domestic product (GDP) at basic prices according to data by Statistics Canada.